blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

 - In this tutorial we learned about loops in YoBASIC.
 - We learned how to use GOTO and GOSUB to create loops, as well as WHILE/END WHILE and FOR/NEXT loops.
 - Loops are an essential part of programming and are used to automate repetitive tasks and process large amounts of data efficiently.
-- In the next tutorial, we will learn about arrays, lists and dictionaries.
+- In the next tutorial, we will learn about arrays, lists, and dictionaries.
 See you there!
 ###  Recap Video

 ---